wrgr/cppbook/assignments.md

 ### Core Assignment 78 - Recommender List

+One really important part of your applications is your recommendation letters.
+Although there are exceptions, here are some basic rules:

+- Choose teachers that know you well.
+- Ask each recommender if they “have time to write you a strong recommendation.”
+This gives them an opportunity to say no, and helps to make sure that all of your recommendations are really good.
+- Typically you will want to choose at least 2 academic teachers that you had in class in 10th or 11th grade.
+(Check college requirements.)
+Someone who taught you science, math, or engineering would be a good choice for at least one letter.
+- You will also want to identify club and community organization leaders who know you outside of school and can speak to your accomplishments.
+These letters should not replace your core academic letters.
+- Often schools will also want to have a letter from your guidance counselor.
+- Make it easy on your recommenders.
+Be professional!
+Bring your resume, all of the materials your teacher needs for each school (form+stamped envelope or website URL or…), and the due date.
+Ask AT LEAST 6 weeks ahead, 8 weeks is better.
+4 weeks is an absolute minimum (for a teacher you haven’t asked before) – once you’ve gotten one letter from a teacher, 4 weeks ahead is a good timeframe.

+To complete this assignment, please list 6 potential recommenders, and give a short (2 sentence) explanation of how you know them and why you chose that person.
+You should feel confident that each teacher knows you well and that they will write you a good letter!
+At least 3 of these recommenders should be academic teachers.
+Additionally, one should be a guidance/career counselor.
+You may need him/her to fill out forms, and you can have them write one of your letters if you know them well.
+You should not list family members.

 #### [](#ca079)

 ### Core Assignment 79 - College List Final

+Choose your final list of 12 schools.
+Include application dates and requirements.
+Please remember to apply to a wide range of schools and follow your DRMS!
+2D, 4R, 4M, 2S.
+Your list MUST match your current qualifications; you are invited to make a second list based on where you expect to be by the time you apply.

 #### [](#ca080)

 ### Core Assignment 80 - Outreach Ideas

+As you grow and begin to achieve your dreams, it is very important to always remember to give back to your community.
+Please identify an area or cause to which you would like to contribute, and describe why it is important to you.

+Put together a 1-2 page proposal of an action you can take during the upcoming school year to begin to address this issue.
+State the broader problem, why it is important, and included the specific steps you plan to take to make a difference.
+Include the resources you need to make your vision possible.

+- Topic
+- Background and Problem Description
+- Why do you want to contribute?
+- Your Past Involvement?  *What have you already done?
+Have you read about the problem?
+Started an organization?
+Volunteered to help somewhere?
+Or are you just getting started?
+If significant, how much time have you spent?*
+- How would you like to contribute during the upcoming school year?
+(Be specific – 2-3 paragraphs describing your idea for how to make a difference.
+What specific steps would you take?)
+- What resources will you need to make this happen?  *Consider: School/student organization support, Teacher/Mentor support, Knowledge, Other student support, Financial Support, Time Required*
+- What barriers will you face, and how will you overcome them?
+- How will you exhibit leadership in this role?
+- How will you measure success?
+- Are you interested in being considered for the “Best Idea” award?  *Winners are expected to meet with CPP advisors to refine their ideas, and then actually implement their vision!
+We will help you overcome your barriers and make your idea a reality!*

 #### [](#ca081)